bananana/solid/README.md

     pip install -r requirements.txt
     ./db.py --create

+## Utilities

+All app management is done from **app.py** script, for help run it without any arguments or like so:

+    ./app.py -h

+Currently you can manipulate the database (**db** command), create module scaffolding (**mod** command) and run the app (**run** command).
+Each command comes with a set of subcommands.
+Getting help for them is done the same way as with the main script.

+    ./app.py db -h
+    ./app.py mod -h
+    ./app.py run -h

-## Running
+## Running the App

-    ./run.py
+    ./app.py run

-By default the app will run on *localhost:5000*.
-You can modify that in config.py.
-If you want to run the app in a virtual machine, you'll want to set HOST to 0.0.0.0
+By default the app will run in debug mode on *localhost:5000*.
+You can modify that behavious with **-H**, **-p** and **-d** flags.
+If you want to run the app in a virtual machine, you'll want to set host to 0.0.0.0

 ## Database
 Using sqlite for now, to make development easier.
 If you modify models, you'll need to migrate the database:

-    ./db.py --migrate

-## Utilities
-**run.py**

-Runs the app using the Werkzeug server.

-**db.py**

-Manipulates the database using SQLAlchemy.
-Run *./db.py --help* for full documentation.
+    ./app.py db -m

 # TODO
-* Combine run.py and db.py in one utility so everything is neater.
 * Finish models
 * Setup unit testing (per modlue or app-wide?)
 * Documentation and proper comments